Travis Kelce Player Prop Bets for NFL Week 17 | Kansas City vs. Cincinnati 1/2/2022

 Recent Performances

-- Kelce did not have a catch in last week's game against the Steelers.
+- Kelce did not record a catch in last week's game against the Steelers.

-- In his last three games, Kelce has caught 13 passes for 218 yards and two touchdowns.
-He was targeted 17 times, and averaged 72.7 yards per game.
+- During his last three games, Kelce has put together 218 yards (on 13 grabs) and two touchdowns.

 Kelce's Kansas City Teammates